Chao-Z/Horizontal_gene_transfer_project/README.md

 python Extract_fasta_2.py A.fa Blastp_result.txt

-# please note the blastp_result file only includes query ids you want to extract and their blastp hits; like:
+Note: please note the blastp_result file only includes query ids you want to extract and their blastp hits; like:
 ID1 hit1
 ID1 hit2
 ……